zoisite-rb/zoisite-rb/guides/source/generators.md

 rails_command "db:migrate"
 ```

-Commands can be run with a different Rails environment:
+Commands can be run with a different Zoisite environment:

 ```ruby
 rails_command "db:migrate", env: "production"